Ergon-moe/Bitcoin-Static/doc/bch-upgrades.md

 Currently supported Bitcoin Cash upgrades
 =========================================

-This page lists the Bitcoin Cash upgrade proposals that have currently been implemented in Bitcoin Cash Node, along with their implementation status.
-Note that the Bitcoin Cash Node project co-publishes the specifications of all Bitcoin Cash upgrades through a [separate repository](https://upgradespecs.bitcoincashnode.org).
+This page lists the Bitcoin Cash upgrade proposals that have currently been implemented in Bitcoin Static, along with their implementation status.
+Note that the Bitcoin Static project co-publishes the specifications of all Bitcoin Cash upgrades through a [separate repository](https://upgradespecs.bitcoincashnode.org).

-For implementation status of Bitcoin (Core) proposals in Bitcoin Cash Node, see [BIPs](bips.md).
+For implementation status of Bitcoin (Core) proposals in Bitcoin Static, see [BIPs](bips.md).

 Network upgrades
 ----------------